undefined-academy/semana-1/github-profiles/SandraAlv-1062/README.md

 | *actualizar="sudo apt update && sudo apt dist-upgrade -y"*  | Updating the operating system.            |
 | *count="find . -type f* / *wc -l"*                          | Counts the files contained in a directory.|

-You can find out more about me at: https://github.com/SandryVets
+You can find out more about me at: [My GitHub profile](https://github.com/SandryVets)